jtuckerk/char_lm/README.md

 # Character level Language modelling

+#### Note: Ongoing work.
+The experiments in this repo are designed to be run with my experiment framework [here](https://github.com/jtuckerk/experiment_framework).

 ### principle goal of the experiments in this repo:

 Train models to predict token embeddings from character encoded text.<br>